Find similar products:

 Tell your doctor or nurse straight away if you get any signs of infection during and after your Gazyvaro treatment.
 These include:

-If you had recurring or chronic infections before the start of Gazyvaro treatment, tell your doctor about it.
+If you get any of these signs after treatment with Gazyvaro, tell your doctor or nurse straight away.
+If you had infections that keep coming back or long-term infections before the start of Gazyvaro treatment, tell your doctor or nurse about it.

 Other side effects